luca-moraes/unityDevelopmentBaseRepository/README.md

 # Use Mode:

-1. Create a folder with the project name or just project
+1. Create a folder with the project name or just "project".

-3. Create a folder with the name build to save the build files of the project
+3. Create a folder with the name build to save the build files of the project.